Want feel-good vibes? Here’s how to increase your happy hormones

 Connect with others

-Human connection can help boost all of the happy hormones and unfortunately with the pandemic still raging, we’re in short supply of connection these days.
+Human connection can help boost all of the happy hormones, and many of us are in short supply of connection these days.
 But according to Dr. Glassman, we still have to find ways to connect if we want to feel our best: “It’s all about connection and community.”
 She recommends an app called Meet Up.
 “There are dozens of Meet Up groups for every interest—History, Trivia, Architecture, Hiking, even Pokemon Go—and all these have been shifted to save, online versions.
 There’s something for anyone,” she says.
 And while it can be frightening to take the first step to meet new people, all of your happy hormones will thank you.

 Move your body